 I'm told Northcoder grads are highly regarded in the industry, and I'm buzzing to share this with you.

 Codebar is a wonderful charity founded by Kimberley Cook, who I randomly met doing a bit of ice climbing near the Mont Blanc in Chamonix.

 We discussed our careers, and when I found out her charity helps minority group members to learn programming in a safe and collaborative environment by running free workshops, regular one-off events and community building, I had to link people to her charity too.

 I also took the time to write two interactive PDFs that will teach you how to write the perfect tech CV (16 pages) and how to get the job when you get to the interview stage (26 Pages).

 You can download both guides for free here.

 I saw this article, which is great for anyone early in their software development career.

 Odd Shoes on LinkedIn

-You can always follow the Odd Shoes company page on LinkedIn by going here.
+You can always follow the Odd Shoes company page on LinkedIn here.

 I post most of my roles there, and maybe we could work together in the future.